Table of Contents

 As they say in medicine, the best cure is prevention.
 Understandably, it is always easier, less stress-inducing and thereby more efficient to establish the appropriate measures to prevent an event from occurring rather than working under the pressure of an active security event.
 Preventative internal controls are those internal controls put in place to avert a negative event from transpiring.
 For example, most web applications have built-in checks and balances to avoid and otherwise minimize a user from entering incorrect information.

 To put this into real-world context, an organization may begin by assigning one person to write cheques, and another person to authorize the payments.
-This break-down, or segregation of duties, falls under the definition of preventative internal controls from an administrative standpoint.
-Other examples preventative internal controls include the use of video surveillance or strategized placement of security guards at entry points, verifying identification credentials and restricting access.
+This breakdown, or segregation of duties, falls under the definition of preventative internal controls from an administrative standpoint.
+Other examples of preventative internal controls include the use of video surveillance or strategized placement of security guards at entry points, verifying identification credentials and restricting access.
 All of these are examples of physical preventive controls.

 Further, firewalls, computer and server backups, training programs and even routine drug testing are all types of preventative internal controls that are put in place to prevent asset loss and detrimental events from transpiring.

-Of course, in perfect world, all that would be required is well-established set of preventative internal controls.
+Of course, in a perfect world, all that would be required is a well-established set of preventative internal controls.
 Unfortunately, even if everything is done right, a security event is almost inevitable.
 That’s where detective internal controls come in.

-As mentioned, while it is almost always more efficient, from a human resources and financial standpoint, to prevent an event from occurring; when things do go wrong, it is critical to learn everything about the event to sharpen your preventative efforts in future.
+As mentioned, while it is almost always more efficient from a human resources and financial standpoint, to prevent an event from occurring; when things do go wrong, it is critical to learn everything about the event to sharpen your preventative efforts in future.

-Some questions an organization may ask itself are: What cause the event?
+Some questions an organization may ask itself are: What caused the event?
 What preventative internal control process failed to prevent the event?
 Are there policies that can be modified or put in place to improve results moving forward?

 From a business perspective, some common examples of detective internal controls are audits, inventory, financial reports and financial statements.
 While this list is by no means meant to be exhaustive, it provides a general idea of the concept.